pitastrudl/wekanwiki/Export-Docker-Mongo-Data.md

 exit
 ```

-That dbname can be for example wekandb:
+That dbname can be for example wekandb or mongodb:
 ```
 mongorestore --drop --db=wekandb
 ```